Rachnerd/angular1workshop/README.md

 templateUrl: './views/client.template.html',
 resolve: {
     client: function () {
-        return true; // Expects a promise that determines of the route will succeed.
+        return true; // Expects a promise that determines if the route will succeed.
     }
 }
 ```